Frequently asked questions

 Q. What are the Graduates doing now?

 "Working individually with the preceptors has been very beneficial and rewarding.
-Also, the structure of the program here at GMC is very organized and efficient; rotations average 2 weeks in length, a perfect amount of time to gain the general knowledge you need in each area."
+Also, the structure of the program here at Geisinger is very organized and efficient; rotations average 2 weeks in length, a perfect amount of time to gain the general knowledge you need in each area."

 "I would describe the program as challenging, intense, and a great "hands on" learning experience.
 You need to keep a positive frame of mind and stay ahead of your deadlines."